Week 3: In-Class#

 as in the previous exercise.

 You asked your friend to write some code for your project.
-The code is running without errors but is still producing incorrect behavior.
+The runs without errors but you are not sure if it works correctly.
+Your task is to test the code and identify any bugs.

-You are welcome to discuss this with others in your class.
+You are welcome to discuss this task with your classmates.

 x = 1